-The table below sets out an approximate asset allocation for the Scheme at the date of approval of the attached Statement.
+The table below sets out an approximate asset allocation for the Scheme.
 This weighting is reviewed in light of current circumstances, for example, when new investment decisions are proposed, when the triennial actuarial valuation is completed and when the financial statements for the most recent year ended 30 June are approved.
-The Trustees consult with their investment consultant and if changes are required they are implemented as soon as possible thereafter.
+The Trustees consult with their investment consultant and if changes are required, they are implemented as soon as possible thereafter.